rickythewriter/simplepractice-interview-test/README.md

    I tried to write the code with my signature elegance, but as with any draft, it could be improved with more editing.

+   Please consider that I had no prior experience with Ruby.
+I learned it over the Independence Day holiday weekend.
+Notice my attention to detail, e.g. helper methods in controllers are written idiomatically within model classes.

  * Is it slow?
 For small to medium sized inputs, the processing delay should probably not be noticeable.